Anne Berner: Media appearances

 Berner has participated as a venture capitalist on Finland's and Sweden's versions of the television show Dragons' Den: in 2013 she participated in the Finnish version, Leijonan luola, while in 2014 she participated in the Swedish version, Draknästet.

 Political career

 Berner was elected into the Finnish Parliament for Uusimaa in 2015 as a nonpartisan candidate for the Centre Party of Finland.

 She was then appointed to the Sipilä's government, as the Minister of Transport and Communications in May 2015.
 Upon appointment to the government, she took the Centre Party membership.
 Berner's duties also included acting as the minister for Nordic Cooperation and the minister for Åland Island affairs.

 Berner's political views has been described as influenced by classical liberalism, with a strong belief in the value of entrepreneurship and responsible ownership.
-Berner has told that she'll only serve for four years in public office—one Finnish parliament election cycle.
+Berner stated that she would only serve for four years in public office—one Finnish parliament election cycle.